We asked two campground hosts for camping tips and how to be better campers.

 “It all depends on where you work, but decide how much work you want to do and how involved you want to be,” says Stacey.
 “There are many different levels of camp hosting.
-With California State Parks they have employees to clean, check in campers, etc. If there were any problems I have a radio (walkie talkie) to call the Ranger and they would handle it.”
+With California State Parks they have employees to clean, check in campers, etc. If there were any problems I have a two-way radio (walkie talkie) to call the Ranger and they would handle it.”

 “Do your research,” adds Brenda.
 “Ask lots of questions, like how close is town?
 Is there cell service and/or internet?
 Are children welcome?
 Is it volunteer or paid?”

 This article is brought to you by Banner & Oak